 “You must solve the murder,” Gwyneth answers seriously.

 “What’s your personal interest in this case?”
-Christophe looks closely at her.
+Christopher looks closely at her.

 “Personal,” the woman replies briefly.